sunjc826/peggle/README.md

 - Game phase: We assume that the game is currently in the `.ongoing` phase.
 The code itself has more documentation about the various game phases and what they mean.
 See `GamePhase.swift`.
 - Physics engine: Details about what the physics engine does are left out.
 Collision resolution is done in `calculateWithoutApplyingResults` and rigid body updates are done in `applyResults`

+There are 2 points in an update in which the physics engine communicates with the game engine.
+The first is when the physics engine notifies the game engine of which rigid bodies has their `physicsEngineReports` altered.
+Here, changes to the rigid bodies' `instantaneousDelta` has not been made, so it is up to the game engine to pick and choose which changes to persist.

-Now, the call sequence of `applyResults` is actually quite detailed.
-The reason for this is to see the series of callbacks that result.
-In particular, `GameLevel` attaches game logic callbacks onto `PhysicsEngine`, and `GameViewController` attaches view logic callbacks onto `GameLevel`.
+The second is the call sequence of `applyResults`. `GameLevel` attaches game logic callbacks onto `PhysicsEngine`, and `GameViewController` attaches view logic callbacks onto `GameLevel`.

-The `XXX` can be replaced by `Ball` or `Peg`.
+The `XXX` can be replaced by `Ball`, `Peg`, `Obstacle`.

 #### Physics Engine
 We examine a high level activity diagram of what the physics engine does.